FirestormViewer/phoenix-firestorm/doc/vulkan/native_viewer_roadmap.md

 ## Working rules and immediate next task

 Keep each change reviewable around one behavior contract.
 Implement and validate the smallest native operation before expanding to adjacent consumers.
+Share audited nonvisual functionality under clarified NV-01.
+Existing CPU visual helpers are not neutral merely because their bodies contain no direct GL call.
+Independently audited API-independent third-party functionality is not categorically forbidden.
+Leave the OpenGL implementation untouched; independently implement native visual equivalents.
-Reuse neutral libraries only after checking initialization, global state and teardown requirements.
+Check initialization, global state, callbacks and teardown for every dependency.
 Do not reintroduce wrappers around GL owners or create disconnected test executables as substitutes for the application's selected lifecycle.